 Nazarene school evangelist Grace Masilela is a converted witch doctor and former prophetess of the cultic Zionist movement.
 She is a powerful witness of how Christ broke the bonds of demons in her life.
 Her personal experience has been convincing to young people from similar backgrounds.
 Many go back home to tell the story of Christ to their relatives.

-Indeed, people who are sick, unsettled, illiterate and seeking knowledge and craving for meaning and answers to the ultimate questions of life are receptive to the Gospel of Christ.
+Indeed, people who are sick, unsettled, illiterate, and seeking knowledge, and craving for meaning and answers to the ultimate questions of life are receptive to the Gospel of Christ.
 Such are most of the Swazi people who come to seek services offered by Nazarene institutions.
 Those seeking services have even included refugees from Mozambique.

-I'm convinced that our institutions and the carefully selected Christian workers who staff them will continue to play an important part in Nazarene church growth in Swaziland.
+I'm convinced that our institutions and the carefully selected Christian workers who staff them will continue to play an important part in Nazarene church growth in Eswatini.
 May God forbid that it be otherwise.